Feynman-Kac representation for Hamilton-Jacobi-Bellman IPDE: Introduction

+This equation clearly extends HJB equation (\ref{HJB}) by incorporating integral terms, and with a function $f$ depending on $v$, $D_x v$ (actually, we may also allow $f$ to depend on integral terms).
+By the Markov property of the forward regime switching jump-diffusion process, we easily see that the minimal solution to the BSDE with $A$-nonpositive jumps is a deterministic function $v$ of $(t,x,a)$.
+The main task is to derive the key property that $v$ does not actually depend on $a$, as a consequence of the $A$-nonpositive constrained jumps.
+This issue is a novelty with respect to the framework of \cite{khaetal10} where there is a positive cost at each change of the regime $I$, while in the current paper, the cost is identically degenerate to zero.
+The proof relies on sharp arguments from viscosity solutions, inf-convolution and semiconcave approximation, as we do not know a priori any continuity results on $v$.

-In the case where the generator function $F$ or $f$ does not depend on $y,z,u$, which corresponds to the stochastic control framework, we provide a dual representation of the minimal solution to the BSDE by means of a family of equivalent change of probability measures in the spirit of \reff{dualsto}.
+In the case where the generator function $F$ or $f$ does not depend on $y,z,u$, which corresponds to the stochastic control framework, we provide a dual representation of the minimal solution to the BSDE by means of a family of equivalent change of probability measures in the spirit of (\ref{dualsto}).
 This gives in particular an original representation for value functions of stochastic control problems, and unifies the weak formulation for both uncontrolled and controlled diffusion coefficient.

-We conclude this introduction by pointing out that our results are stated without any ellipticity assumption on the diffusion coefficient, and includes the case of control affec\-ting independently drift and diffusion, in contrast with the theory of second order BSDE.
-Moreover, our probabilistic BSDE representation leads to a new numerical scheme for HJB equation, based on the simulation of the forward process $(X,I)$ and empirical regression methods, hence taking advantage of the high dimensional properties of Monte-Carlo method.
+We conclude this introduction by pointing out that our results are stated without any ellipticity assumption on the diffusion coefficient, and includes the case of control affecting independently drift and diffusion, in contrast with the theory of second-order BSDE.
+Moreover, our probabilistic BSDE representation leads to a new numerical scheme for HJB equation, based on the simulation of the forward process $(X,I)$ and empirical regression methods, hence taking advantage of the high dimensional properties of Monte--Carlo method.
 Convergence analysis for the discrete time approximation of the BSDE with nonpositive jumps is studied in \cite{KLP13a}, while numerous numerical tests illustrate the efficiency of the method in \cite{KLP13b}.